fnayou/oh-my-docker/README.md

 ## Installation

 1. [download the latest release][link-release] or clone the repo
+2. rename `docker-compose.yml.dist`
-2. customize your `docker-compose.yml`
+3. customize your `docker-compose.yml`
-3. Build/run containers with (with and without detached mode)
+4. Build/run containers with (with and without detached mode)

 ```bash
 $ docker-compose build